Why prepare for Law School at MC?

 Maryville College Works is a comprehensive career preparation program that is integrated into the College’s four-year liberal arts curriculum.
 Key components include assessment, advising, networking and professional experiences.

 Meet a Graduate

 Josh Anderson ’18

-Currently: First-Year Student at the University of Tennessee College of Law
+Currently: Second-Year Student at the University of Tennessee College of Law

 When he applied to law school, Josh had already written legislation that had been passed by the Tennessee General Assembly and signed by the governor.
 SB524/HB462, which advocated for the implementation of American Sign Language (ASL) textbooks and curriculum to satisfy foreign language requirements in Tennessee schools, originated in the 2016 Tennessee Intercollegiate State Legislature (TISL).
 Josh, a Political Science major and member of the College’s TISL team, co-wrote the bill with fiancée Molly Ridgeway ’18, who is non-verbal and uses ASL to communicate.

-Fittingly, Josh plans to concentrate his study in advocacy and dispute resolution while in law school.
+Fittingly, Josh is concentrating his study in advocacy and dispute resolution while in law school.
 He wants to engage the political process to help bring change.

 “Maryville College has prepared me to face any academic challenge that I am faced with in my law school experience,” he said.
 “Most importantly, Maryville has instilled into me the value of serving others – inspiring me to truly strive to ‘Do good on the largest possible scale.’”